 - physical abuse;

-- emotional abuse:
+- emotional abuse;

 - sexual abuse;

-- neglect; and
+- o neglect; and

-- o exposure to family violence.
+- exposure to family violence.

 Child maltreatment is often under-reported, making it hard to quantify.
-According to surveys, almost two-thirds of victims experience more than one form of child maltreatment.82 Exposure to family violence is the most common form that children experience (64 per cent of victims), followed by physical abuse (51 per cent).83 Exposure to family violence is widely recognised as a form of child maltreatment even if the child themselves is not the intended target of the violence.84
+According to surveys, almost two-thirds of victims experience more than one form of child maltreatment.
+Exposure to family violence is the most common form that children experience (64 per cent of victims), followed by physical abuse (51 per cent).
+Exposure to family violence is widely recognised as a form of child maltreatment even if the child themselves is not the intended target of the violence.

-Poverty and economic disadvantage are strongly linked to child maltreatment, both in Australia and internationally.85
+Poverty and economic disadvantage are strongly linked to child maltreatment, both in Australia and internationally.